tob-asco/seeds/tags.md

 In short:
 A Tag is :cool: if it is sufficiently interesting and polarizing, and :abacus: if it covers enough possible ideas.

 ## `FEA - Features`
 Generally for this category:
 - :cool: existing brands can scavenge improving ideas
 - :cool: existing brands get a clear overview of their users' demands
-- :cool: users gain leverage on the big brands (*why don't you realise this highly-voted idea??*)
+- :cool: users gain leverage on the big brands (*why don't you realize this highly-voted idea??*)
 - :cool: users obtain a stage to present their ideas to concrete employers
 - :cool: users might learn about existing features
 - :abacus: only if the brands are likely to listen to their customers